g2116201/QLens/README.md

 **Subfolder**
 - `Figures/`: Contains visualizations produced by the Sentihood notebooks and is split into two subfolders
-    - `Attention_Layer`: Houses the figures associated with the attention layer of the trained Sentihood Transformer.
+    - `Attention_Layer/`: Houses the figures associated with the attention layer of the trained Sentihood Transformer.
-    - MLP_Layer: Houses the figures associated with the MLP layer of the trained Sentihood Transformer.
+    - `MLP_Layer/`: Houses the figures associated with the MLP layer of the trained Sentihood Transformer.